 We love to hear from you!

-If you try Rich Chocolate Brownie Recipe or any other recipe on Suburban Simplicity, don't forget to rate the recipe and let us know how it went in the comments below; we love hearing from you!
-Better yet, use the hashtag #suburbansimplicity if you make the recipe.
+If you try Chocolate Fudge Brownie Recipe or any other recipe on Suburban Simplicity, don’t forget to rate the recipe and let us know how it went in the comments below; we love hearing from you!

 Dark Chocolate Fudge Brownies Recipe